-Clinton: Trump should be questioned about Epstein contacts
+Clinton says Trump should be questioned about Epstein contacts

 Published:

-Clinton: Trump should be questioned about Epstein contacts
+Clinton says Trump should be questioned about Epstein contacts

-Photo: Rafiq Maqbool /AP/TT
+Photo: Yuki Iwamura /AP/TT

-The House Oversight Committee hearing will be held behind closed doors on Thursday.
-Hillary Clinton will be questioned in Chappaqua, New York, where she and her husband, former President Bill Clinton, own a home.
+There is extensive media coverage of the House Oversight Committee hearing.
+A large media presence is in Chappaqua, New York, where she and her husband, former President Bill Clinton, own a property.

-Calls on Trump
+Call on Trump

 Open hearing

 "Other witnesses have been asked to testify.
 They have given written answers under oath.
 Why do they want to drag us into this?
-To take the focus off President Donald Trump," Clinton replied rhetorically in an interview with the BBC last week.
+To take the focus off President (Donald) Trump," Clinton replied rhetorically in an interview with the BBC last week.

 Loading related articles...